chafey/dicom-codec-js/README.md

         - columns - Number with the image columns/width
         - bitsPerPixel - Number with bits per pixel
         - componentsPerPixel - Number with number of components per pixel.
-        - signed - true if pixel data is signed, false if unsigned
+        - signed - Boolean true if pixel data is signed, false if unsigned
-    - encodeOptions - Object - contents specific to each codec
+    - encodeOptions - Object with contents specific to each codec (see below)

 ## encode

 Parameters:
 - imageFrame - Uint8Array with the uncompressed image frame bytes
-- targetTransferSyntaxUID - string with the transfer syntax uid to encode the image frame as
+- targetTransferSyntaxUID - String with the transfer syntax uid to encode the image frame as
 - imageInfo - Object
     - rows - Number with the image rows/height
     - columns - Number with the image columns/width
     - bitsPerPixel - Number with bits per pixel
     - componentsPerPixel - Number with number of components per pixel.
-    - signed - true if pixel data is signed, false if unsigned
+    - signed - Boolean true if pixel data is signed, false if unsigned
-- encodeOptions - Object - contents specific to each codec
+- encodeOptions - Object - contents specific to each codec (see below)

 Returns:
 - Uint8Array with the compressed image frame bytes